-Tunisia has never been on the top of my list of places to see.
-However, after a week spent in this North African country I’ve realized that Tunisia offers a lot and everyone can find something to enjoy!
+Tunisia has never been on the top of my list of places to see when growing up.
+To be perfectly honest, I ended up in Tunisia a bit by accident.
+However, after a week spent in this North African country, I’ve realized that Tunisia offers a lot and everyone can find something to enjoy!

 Why You Should Visit Tunisia Now?